 Castillo de San Marcos in the Oldest City in the USA

 Due to being constructed of coquina, a stone made from shells, this fort has withstood the test of time.
 The original forts were composed of wood which often caught fire.
-While visiting the fort you will learn about the many battles with the British, Spanish, and local Indians.
+While visiting the fort you will learn about the many battles with the British, Spanish, and local Native American tribes.

 Explore this fortress with the help of brochures and maps or through the park app.
 Of course park rangers and volunteers in period dress make themselves available to answer questions and pose for photos.
 In addition you can witness cannon firing.
 The park charges an entrance fee of $15 per person for those 16 and up and is open daily between the hours of 9am and 5pm.

 Looking for a place to eat nearby?
 Several restaurants are nearby on St. George Street.
 If you enjoy Spanish food head for Taberna del Caballo which is an 18th century inspired tavern serving food Thursday through Sunday for lunch or dinner.
 Another option is Saint Augustine Seafood Company which boasts a locally inspired menu and open every day except Tuesday.
 On the other hand, if you prefer pub food go to the Bull & Crown which serves burgers, wings, and fish & chips.

 Potter’s Wax Museum

 Located at 31 Orange Street, Potter’s Wax Museum occupies the oldest pharmacy in the U.S. Exhibits include Roman Centurions, celebrities, and even a horror section.
 At times you may even get to tour the workstation with a wax artist.
 During the evenings you can have an extra scary experience by taking a Ghosts and Gravestones Tour.

 The museum opens at 9am daily and closes at 5pm.